 Monique is also, the sixth great grand-daughter of Captain.
 James Cook.

 Her father, Dr. George Guild is a renown New Orleans Psychiatrist.
-On her paternal side, her family owned sawmills, railways, lumber, Fairview Plantation and put in the railway between the North and the South.
+On her paternal side, her family owned sawmills, railways, lumber, Fairview Plantation and installed the railway between the North and the South.
+See more below.

 Monique attended Louisiana State University where she studied Pre-Law Business and majored in Psychology.
 Her love of acting brought her to New York to study with the renowned Bill Alderson at the Neighborhood Playhouse.
-Her New York experience spanned over 4 years where she worked on several independent film projects, while also working as an actress, as well as the soap opera As The World Turns.
+Her New York experience spanned over 4 years where she worked on several independent film projects, while also working as an actress, on the soap opera As The World Turns.

 Prime Time, In No Time